Undergraduate and postgraduate taught privacy notice

 Within the University

-In order to meet its contractual obligations with students and/or to perform public task e.g. teaching, learning and research etc. and to meet any legal or regulatory obligations the University will form time to time pass personal data between Schools, Service Units and the Principal’s Office as necessary to manage activities concerned with the:
+In order to meet its contractual obligations with students and/or to perform public task e.g. teaching, learning and research etc. and to meet any legal or regulatory obligations the University will from time to time pass personal data between Schools, Service Units and the Principal’s Office as necessary to manage activities concerned with the:

 - provision of higher education and training;